 Free, Equal and Mutual is a centenary anthology that draws on Rudolf Steiner’s vision for a free, equal and mutual society, a threefold commonwealth.
 20 cutting edge articles by 13 contributors show how the social threefold social order offers practical alternatives to the prevailing neo-liberal social order.

 Currently, our market dominated society is in meltdown with resurgent nationalism, global warming, rising inequality, and blowback from wars.
 People feel precarious and angry, afraid for their jobs, homes, children, health, well being and identity.
 Left/right pendulum politics swings from ‘more market’ to ‘more state’.

 However, Rudolf Steiner’s social analysis offers a timely alternative for rebalancing society.
 The mobilisation of civil society, cultural and social movements can push back the market from the captive state and from culture.
 How?
 Healthy boundaries are reasserted between the private business sector, the public state sector and the plural cultural sector, so that each ‘leg’ of the three legged stool making up society can pay to its strenghs.
 This shapes a dynamic threefold society based on mutuality, equality and freedom – for people and planet.

-Rudolf Steiner campaigned for threefold society in the war-torn Germany of 1917-19, activated by the compelling need to create the conditions for lasting peace.
-He recognised that the dynamics of politics, economic life, and culture were very different.
-He saw self determination for people as healthy, but prophetically saw national self-determination under Versailles as a recipe for toxic nationalism and more war.
+Rudolf Steiner (1863-1925) campaigned for societal renewal in the war-torn Germany of 1917-19, activated by the compelling need to create the conditions for lasting peace.
+He recognised that politics, economic life, and culture are very different spheres.
+A business, government department and a school, for example have very different dynamics.
+He saw the self determination of individuals as healthy, but prophetically saw the principle of national self-determination under the Versailles Treaty as a recipe for toxic nationalism and more war.